web-platform-tests/wpt/docs/_running-tests/index.md

 This allows all the tests, or those matching a specific prefix (e.g. all tests under `/dom/`) to be run.
-For testharness.js tests, the results will be automatically collected, whilst the runner provides a simple UI for manually comparing reftest rendering and running manual tests.
+For testharness.js tests, the results will be automatically collected, while the runner provides a simple UI for manually comparing reftest rendering and running manual tests.